-Our Emergency Care Center is equipped to handle the most serious situations life has to offer and treats close to 50,000 visits annually.
-Staffed by physicians, physician assistants, nurse practitioners, and registered nurses who are career emergency professionals and/or have been extensively trained in treating emergencies, the Emergency Care Center is open 24 hours a day.
+Our Emergency Department is equipped to handle the most serious situations life has to offer and treats close to 50,000 visits annually.
+Staffed by physicians, physician assistants, nurse practitioners, and registered nurses who are career emergency professionals and/or have been extensively trained in treating emergencies, the Emergency Department is open 24 hours a day.

 Upon arrival, your treatment begins with a specially trained registered nurse who will begin the evaluation of your medical condition by:

 - Asking you to describe the reason for your visit and your current symptoms